Your feedback helps us to improve our website.

 The section ‘About You’ includes some personal / sensitive questions about you.
 Although these questions are voluntary, your answers are important as they will help us better understand the results of the survey by allowing us to identify any trends or differing views amongst groups of employees.
 When analysing the results we are looking to pull out trends in views, not to highlight those of individuals or small groups of staff.
 To ensure confidentiality, teams or sub-categories of less than 10 staff will be incorporated within larger staff groups as part of the higher level analysis.

-Completion of the survey is voluntary, but we would like as many employees as possible to take part.
+Completion of the survey is voluntary, but we would like as many people as possible to take part.
 The higher the response rate, the more representative and meaningful the results will be.

 The survey is your opportunity to tell us what YOU think - whatever you have to say about the council, positive or negative, we want to hear it.
 If you do not complete the survey your views will not be represented.